-Activities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMENTA TION 1.
+Activities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMENT TATION 1.
 Utilize the Homeless Data Integration System to perform data-matching analyses to document and assess the participation and access to benefits and services of people staying in shelter and interim housing sites within key State programs.
 HCFC To be determined and updated during planning phase Utilization of data ongoing throughout FYs 21-22, and 22-23 Process Measure: Timely implementation of HDIS and performance of analyses.
 Output Measure: Documentation of any resulting reports or documents.
-2. Continued operation and enrollment of Whole Person Care pilots and Health Homes Program in 2021 to continue to strengthen access to health and behavioral health services for people who are staying in shelter and interim housing sites.
+Continued operation and enrollment of Whole Person Care pilots and Health Homes Programs in 2021 to continue to strengthen access to health and behavioral health services for people who are staying in shelter and interim housing sites.
 Enrolled Health Home and Whole Person Care members will be transitioned to Enhanced Care Management and In Lieu of Services care coordination and housing services, including incentive funding, in 2022.
-DHCS HHP and WPC pilots continue to serve Medi- Cal members through December 2021.
-In January 2022, Medi- Cal members in WPC and HHP will transition to ECM and ILOS.
+DHCS Health Homes Program (HHP) and Whole Person Care Pilots (WPC) continue to serve Medi-Cal members through December 2021.
+In January 2022, Medi-Cal members in WPC and HHP will transition to ECM and ILOS.
 Process Measure: Amend DHCS WPC pilot contracts to extend another year to allow continuation of WPC housing activities.
 Output Measure: Continuation of tracking enrollment and utilization of WPC homeless/at-risk of homelessness beneficiaries.
-Outcome Measures: 1) Percentage of homeless individuals who are permanently housed longer than six (6) consecutive months' experience of permanently housed 2) Percentage of homeless who received housing services after being referred for homeless who received supportive housing after being referred for supportive housing.
+Outcome Measures: 1) Percentage of homeless individuals who are permanently housed longer than six (6) consecutive months' experience of permanently housed.
+2) Percentage of homeless who received housing services after being referred for housing services.
+3) Percentage of homeless who received supportive housing after being referred for supportive housing.